amarasa/equalize-heights/README.md

     ```js
     plugins: [require("equalize-heights")];
     ```
-3. **Optionally, set a breakpoint:**
+3. **Optionally, set advanced breakpoint options:**
    In your main JS file, before importing the runtime, add:
     ```js
-    window.equalizeHeightsOptions = { minWidth: 768 };
+    window.equalizeHeightsOptions = {
+    	breakpoints: [
+    		{ min: 1024, action: "equalize" },
+    		{ min: 768, max: 1023, action: "reset" },
+    	],
+    };
     ```
 4. Import the runtime module in your main JS file:
     ```js
     import "equalize-heights/runtime";
     ```
-5. Mark your HTML elements with either a class (e.g., `eh-members`) or a data attribute (e.g., `data-equalize="groupName"`).
+5. Mark your HTML elements with classes (e.g., `eh-members`) or data attributes (e.g., `data-equalize="groupName"`).

 **Q: How does Equalize Heights work?**
-A: The runtime module automatically adjusts the heights of all elements within the same group (defined either by a class or a data attribute) by matching them to the tallest element in that group.
-It runs on DOM load and on window resize (using debouncing to improve performance) and respects any breakpoint settings you configure.
+A: The runtime module automatically adjusts the heights of all elements within the same group (as defined by a class or a data attribute) by matching them to the tallest element in that group.
+It runs on DOM load and on window resize (using debouncing for smoother performance) and respects any advanced breakpoint settings you configure.

 **Q: Can I manually trigger the height equalization?**
 A: Yes!
 The runtime module exports the equalization function.
-If you need to trigger it manually, you can do so like this:
+To trigger it manually:

 ```js
 import equalizeHeights from "equalize-heights/runtime";